priyathamkat/style-aware-discriminator/README.md

 ```

 ## Citation
-If you find this repository useful for your research, please cite out paper:
+If you find this repository useful for your research, please cite our paper:
 ```
-@inproceedings{kim2022styled,
+@inproceedings{kim2022style,
   title={A Style-aware Discriminator for Controllable Image Translation}, author={Kim, Kunhee and Park, Sanghun and Jeon, Eunyeong and Kim, Taehun and Kim, Daijin}, booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition},